 To consult on proposals for change.

 To produce and seek support for a business case that makes firm recommendations for change, and proposes a feasible timescale.
+HESA will support the construction of the business case, and ‘own’ the document as a product of the review process.
+It will be presented to decision-makers and funders whose assent is required to enact the changes.
+These will include the HESA Board, and funding councils and governments in each administration of the UK.

 Stakeholders